ludwig-ai/ludwig/CONTRIBUTING.md

 ## Code of Conduct

-Please be mindful of and adhere to the Linux Foundation's [Code of Conduct](https://lfprojects.org/policies/code-of-conduct) when contributing to Horovod.
+Please be mindful of and adhere to the Linux Foundation's [Code of Conduct](https://lfprojects.org/policies/code-of-conduct) when contributing to Ludwig.